layters/neroshop-specs/README.md

 ## Definitions

-### Replication factor or maximum closest nodes (`k`)
+### Replication factor (`r`)
-The amount of replication is governed by the replication parameter `k`.
-The default value for `k` is currently 10, but may increase to 20 or higher depending on node churn.
+The amount of replication is governed by the replication parameter `r`.
+The default value for `r` is currently 10 and it is usually the same value as the Maximum closest nodes (`k`).
+The replication factor may increase to 20 or higher depending on node churn.

+###  Maximum closest nodes (`k`)
+Represents the number of nodes closest to a key or id, in which put messages are sent to.
+The default value for `k` is currently 10.

 ### Distance